 The unfortunate reality is that despite being in the midst of a global pandemic, hackers are ramping up their activities and taking advantage of lax security practices as a means to infiltrate corporate networks.

 This new attack surface provides hackers with lots of attractive weak points to exploit and one of the easiest ways they can gain access to sensitive company data is through unsecured home Wi-Fi networks.

-Securing your home network is essential when it comes to keeping out attackers and protecting your company’s information assets.
+If you’re working remotely, it’s essential to secure your home network to help keep out attackers and protect your company’s information assets.

 To protect your home and keep it safe from hackers, there are several steps you can take:

 The first and most important thing you should do to secure your home Wi-Fi network is to change the default username and password to something more secure.

 Wi-Fi providers automatically assign a username and password to the network and hackers can easily find these default passwords online.
 If they can gain entry to the network, they can change the password to whatever they like, lock the owner out and hijack the network.